Why legacy organisations need a modern skills matrix

 Leadership alignment and employee confidence

-Why a modern skills matrix matters
+Why a modern skills matrix is the right starting point

 Step 1: Start with the 'Why'

-Communicate the purpose and benefits of the skills matrix clearly to employees.
+Communicate the purpose and benefits of the skills matrix clearly to employees before anything else.
 Without their support, it will not work.
-In legacy organisations where there is often scepticism toward new ways of working, it is especially important to explain how the skills matrix benefits not only the organisation, but also supports individual development.
-Getting employees on board early is critical to earning their cooperation and active participation in the skills and competency mapping process.
+In legacy organisations where scepticism toward new initiatives is common, it is especially important to explain how the skills matrix benefits not only the organisation, but also supports individual development, recognises existing strengths, and creates new growth paths.

 Step 2: Run a pilot